Cosmo-Tech/Babylon-End-User-Doc/docs/partials/installation/from_source.md

     source ~/babylonenv/bin/activate
     pip install .
     ```
-If you want to install Babylon in development mode to test this version, follow these steps
+Alternatively, follow these steps if you want to install Babylon in development mode:

 !!! example
     ```bash